pbonotis15/smart-on-fhir-no-auth-app/README.md

 ## Overview

 This project is a Svelte application that interfaces with a FHIR server to manage patient data.
 It leverages the Medblocks UI components and Svelte Routing for building a responsive and interactive UI.
-The app follows a tutorial by Sidharth Ramesh from MedBlocks on YouTube.

 ## Features